talicopanda/social-media-influence-analysis/README.md

 ## User

-Fields:
+A User object holds data about a User with respect to the following information:

 - id
 - followers: users that follow this user
 - following: users that this user is following
-- tweets
+- tweets: the original tweets of this user
-- retweets
+- retweets: the retweets of this user
 - retweets in community: the retweets of this user's tweets or retweets by users that follow this user and with a post time after the corresponding tweet/retweet of this user (check who retweeted my retweet/tweet based on the timestamp and if the user follows me).

 ## Community